The Arian Controversy in the Synod of Ulster (1720s)

 Last edited by NaphtaliPress; 12-04-2007 at 05:33 PM.

-In transition, but Covenanter Presbyterian by conviction
+Attending a confessional Anglican congregation, but a Covenanter Presbyterian by conviction

 "May that happy period soon arrive when the unclouded glory of divine revelation will shine from pole to pole; when men every where will see eye to eye, in all things that are connected with divine glory, and with their own eternal felicity."
 William Stavely (Irish Covenanter), An appeal to light (1796), pp 143-4